krishpranav/krishpranav/README.md

 Hi Everyone,
 I am Krisna Pranav from India,

-I am a expierinced hacker, python/golang developer and native ios developer,
+I am a expierinced hacker, python/c++ developer and flutter developer

 I am open to work and looking for job opertunities if you are intrested in my profile contact me krisna.pranav@gmail.com

-I'd love to hear more updates from you guys,

 Thanks.